learn the business of blogging – always free

 Organize Blog Post Ideas

 When I first started blogging, I had a very long Google Doc with a list of topics I wanted to write about.
 I would scan the list and write about the one that seemed most interesting to me that day and try to publish it when I could.

 Now that I treat my blog as a business, I have created an Excel sheet for each of my blogs with my post ideas sorted by “Category,” any notes for myself to use once I begin writing, and finally, a “Status” column to mark down when I’ve completed it.
 Some of my Excel documents are so large, I have one Category per tab in that sheet!

 Whatever your method is, find a way to organize your blog post ideas by Category and keep track of them once they are done so you can see where you’re making progress and where you need to pick up the slack.
 I use Google Sheets for this, but you could also use Asana or Airtable to accomplish the same task.

 Establish Cornerstone Content

-Cornerstone content comprises the “core” of your blog.
+Cornerstone content, or pillar content, comprises the “core” of your blog.
 It’s the articles that encompass the big picture in a detailed way, often the longest and most comprehensive articles you have on that topic.

 Cornerstone content is important for SEO as it establishes you as an expert on that topic.
 It covers indispensable information that is necessary for your audience to understand what your blog is all about!